Skip to main content

 Frequently Asked Questions: US Taxes in Italy

-How does Italy's flat tax for new residents affect US taxes?
+How does Italy's flat-tax regime for new residents affect my US taxes?

 Related Country Guides